 Dominate Those Pesky Words!

 Sight Word Busters use the word dominate to describe how the student needs to learn to read each sight word, quickly and without hesitation.

 We explain how some of these words are pesky and often trip up children.
 Making the word the culprit places the blame on the word, not the child, and encourages a challenge to master each of the words.
 We assure each child that we will practice the word until s/he dominates the word every time s/he sees it.

 My Little Sight Word Success Booklet is the primary tool used by our Sight Word Busters school volunteer program.
 In this program, five adults assume responsibility for one classroom of 22-25 children.
 Each volunteer works one day a week for approximately one hour.
 For children to master these skills in record time, they should have the opportunity to practice daily in kindergarten and first grade, and several times a week in second grade.

-The helping adult works one-on-one with each child in short practice sessions we call the "Two-Minute Intervention".
+The volunteers works one-on-one with each child in short practice sessions we call the "Two-Minute Intervention".
 Teachers appreciate that children are away from the classroom activities for only a brief period of time working with the adult.
 The intervention takes place quietly in the back of the room.
 Materials needed are kept in a basket on a shelf.
 Each basket has one booklet for each child and a baggie for the volunteer that contains a pencil and sheets of small reward stickers.

 Our Program is a Two-Minute Intervention Using The Buster Shuffle Teaching Strategy